 For us, keeping a low center of gravity means staying close to the ground where our work takes place.
 That means we're in constant conversation with our partners and those we serve.
 Any meaning we seek to make and any data we aim to collect comes through consultation with them.

-Like a smartly designed race care, having a low center of gravity also allows us to move fast without being afraid of tipping over.
+Like a smartly designed race car, having a low center of gravity also allows us to move fast without being afraid of tipping over.
 Thus, we can be more nimble and nuanced in our impact measurement, trying new things and pivoting on our positions.

 As a result, we see impact measurement as primarily about us, our partners, and our work.
 It's not really about funders, despite what others may say or have us believe.
-It's about making sure we're getting better day by day and delivering the most impact we can given our current capacities.
+It's about making sure we're getting better day by day and delivering the most impact we can given our current realities and capacities.